 Project Tasks/ Programs - PHASE 1

 Our participants won’t make lasting changes to their eating habits just by receiving education.
 If we want them to act on the information and resources we give them, we have to support them in the process.
-Under the "Healthy Coaches at Home" program, we will recruit and train a team of health coaches, who will meet virtually with each family on a weekly basis to help build their confidence, skills, and motivation to grow, prepare, and eat the vegetables from their home gardens.
+Under the "Health Coaching" program, we will recruit and train a team of health coaches, who will meet virtually with each family on a bi-weekly basis to help build their confidence, skills, and motivation to grow, prepare, and eat the vegetables from their home gardens.

 Our team members are committed to using available tools and data resources from NJHI and other partners to make informed decisions and initiate sustainable, collaborative efforts for long-term, community-focused solutions to achieve health equity.
 We will form the "Glassboro Health Equity Coalition" to further the project goals and help them become more sustainable.